-- Q: What should I do if I receive a proxy card or voting instruction form from or on behalf of First Manhattan? - A: On May 1, 2013, in connection with its previously announced intention to present proposals at the Annual Meeting, First Manhattan filed with the SEC a preliminary proxy statement presenting proposals to (i) nominate six nominees for election to the Board at the Annual Meeting, (ii) vote against the Company's proposal to approve, on an advisory basis, the compensation of the Company's named executive officers, (iii) ratify the appointment of OUM & Co., LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013 and (iv) repeal any bylaw amendment in effect at the time of the Annual Meeting that was not included in our bylaws in effect as of April 18, 2012, as amended on February 20, 2013, and that is inconsistent with the election of the First Manhattan Nominees at the Annual Meeting.
+Q: What should I do if I receive a proxy card or voting instruction form from or on behalf of First Manhattan?

+A: On May 1, 2013, in connection with its previously announced intention to present proposals at the Annual Meeting, First Manhattan filed with the SEC a preliminary proxy statement.
+On May 24, 2013, First Manhattan filed with the SEC an amended preliminary proxy statement presenting proposals to (i) nominate nine nominees for election to the Board at the Annual Meeting, (ii) vote against the Company's proposal to approve, on an advisory basis, the compensation of the Company's named executive officers, (iii) ratify the appointment of OUM & Co., LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2013 and (iv) repeal any bylaw amendment in effect at the time of the Annual Meeting that was not included in our bylaws in effect as of April 18, 2012, as amended on February 20, 2013, and that is inconsistent with the election of the First Manhattan Nominees at the Annual Meeting.
 You may receive proxy solicitation materials from First Manhattan, including an opposition proxy statement and white proxy card.
 OUR BOARD OF DIRECTORS URGES YOU NOT TO SIGN OR RETURN ANY WHITE PROXY CARD SENT TO YOU BY OR ON BEHALF OF FIRST MANHATTAN.
 If you have previously signed a white proxy card sent by or on behalf of First Manhattan, you have the right to change your vote.
-If you are a stockholder of record, you may change your vote by marking, dating, signing and returning the enclosed GOLD proxy card in the postage-paid envelope provided or by following the instructions on the GOLD proxy card to submit your proxy electronically over the Internet or by telephone.
-A later dated proxy submitted to First Manhattan would also revoke a prior proxy granted to us.
-If you are a beneficial holder, please follow the voting instructions provided by your bank, broker or other nominee to change your yote.
+If you are a stockholder of record, you may change your vote by marking, dating, signing and returning the enclosed GOLD proxy card in the postage-paid envelope provided or by following the instructions on the GOLD proxy granted to us.
+If you are a beneficial holder, please follow the voting instructions provided by your bank, broker or other nominee to change your vote.
 Only the latest dated proxy card you vote will be counted.